 IKEA in China has made all the necessary adjustments to certify that there were minimal obstacles in its growth ambitions, and brand promise.
 IKEA has demonstrated courage, adaptation, and awareness to shift its production, work with local sources, overcome legal requirements and adapt brand proposition to suit the level of development of the market and consumer perception.
 With that, to grow globally requires sacrifices and innovation from global teams, listening to the local team, and learning with an open mind.

 As mention as an example above, IKEA entered the Chinese market by learning from their mistakes and continuously adapting to the changing environment.
 Not many companies have the ability to go through trial and errors because it is very costly when mistakes are made.
-Moreover, IKEA’s strategy in China’s market embodies either standardization or localization, sometimes both of them.
+Moreover, IKEA China’s market strategy embodies either standardization or localization, and often, both.

 IKEA’s strategy in China’s market: maintaining core value of IKEA’s business (standardization)